Six Portuguese youth take 32 nations to European court over climate change

 Biden launches US ‘climate corps’ amid pressure from environment advocates

-She is leading a group of six young people in a landmark lawsuit against 32 countries, including all EU member states, Norway, Switzerland, the United Kingdom, Ukraine, Russia and Turkey.
+She is leading a group of six young people in a landmark lawsuit against 32 countries, including all EU member states, Norway, Switzerland, the United Kingdom, Russia and Turkey.
 It will be heard at the European Court of Human Rights later this month.

 The group, the youngest member of whom is just 11, will argue that government inaction on climate change discriminates against young people and poses a tangible risk to their lives and health.